What is a USPTO Registered Patent Agent?

 Working with inventors to search, evaluate, write, file, and prosecute patent applications for new inventions and ideas (read more about patenting ideas) is frequently much more a patent practitioners engineering knowledge and experience than whether or not they also have a license to practice law.

 Also, check out the difference between a patent attorney and agent.
 Brief summary, it’s a license to practice law – both can prosecute patents.

 How to be a Licensed Patent Agent?

 In order to be licensed as a patent practitioner you must become registered with the USPTO.
 The USPTO has an application to apply to take an exam known as the patent bar.
 If you pass the exam you can become a registered agent or attorney.
 The requirements to apply don’t really have anything to do with a law degree.
 Usually potential candidates have engineering degrees or advanced degrees in a specific speciality area of study.
 A career as a patent agent does not require a law degree.

 Patent applications are written so that a person having ordinary skill in the art of the invention can make and use the invention.
-In other words, patent applications are written so that a person who would make the invention could.
+In other words, patent applications are written so that a person who would normally make the invention could.
 For example, if the invention is simple like a hammer, the patent application would need to be written so that almost any person can make a hammer with it.
 On the other hand, if the invention is complicated like a robot to use a hammer, the patent application would need to be written so that engineers can make the robot.

 Patent Agent services available online

 Importantly, only licensed patent practitioners can provide patent services and prosecute patents.
 Carson Patents offers patent services provided by licensed patent practitioners.